-Our mortgage advisers have over 50 years combined experience of helping clients to either buy or remortgage their home.
+Our independent mortgage advisers have over 50 years combined experience of helping clients to either buy or remortgage their home.
 We are specialists in the following:

 - First Time Buyers

 We are Independent which means we can access deals across the whole of the mortgage market.
 We use state of the art software to find out clients the best deals available to them.
 We can also arrange all associated insurance and protection products, which we also search the whole of the market for.

 There are many different types of mortgage available and the right one for you will depend on your circumstances.
 So, why choose Money Matters: